 After several years of difficult negotiations, a compromise may finally have been reached at a meeting of the Basel Committee on Banking Supervision, which met in Switzerland.

-The upshot of the new rules, known as Basel IV, is that European banks may have a harder time making loans, which could hurt the economy just as it begins to recover.
+The upshot of the new rules is that European banks may have a harder time making loans, which could hurt the economy just as it begins to recover.
 Because the proposed solution will hit European banks harder than American financial institutions, some countries, especially France, are still trying to make adjustments to the final wording of the regulations.
 The deal will be discussed later this week on the sidelines of the International Monetary Fund meeting in Washington.

 “European banks would have to reduce the amount of loans they make.
 The result will be a clear setback for the European economy.”

 Almost all countries have rules about how much capital banks need to keep in order to withstand a crisis.
 Under previous international rules, known as Basel I and II, banks could choose between using a standardized calculation for how much capital is required or internal bank models of risk.
-(Basel III, a set of interim measures in the wake of the financial crisis, is still awaiting full implementation.)
+A set of interim measures known as Basel III was agreed in 2011, in the wake of the financial crisis, and is still awaiting full implementation.
+(Regulators have dubbed this latest agreement the completion of Basel III, but bankers have dubbed it Basel IV because it entails significant changes).

 Fearful that some banks might try to game the system, the United States has demanded that a capital floor be established so that if a bank uses an internal measure of risk, it is only allowed to deviate from the standardized risk mode by a fixed percentage maximum.